 Within each class, a city may be a statutory city, organized and operating under state statutes, or a home rule charter city, organized and operating as provided in the charter approved by the voters of the city.
-The following table shows the numbers and populations of statutory cities and home rule charter cities within each class.
+Some powers given to statutory cities may be available to home rule charter cities whatever their classification.
+The following table shows the number and population of statutory cities and home rule charter cities within each class.